Crime compensation claims and disasters

 - a permanent psychiatric injury of 10 per cent or more according to Guides to Evaluation of Permanent Impairment.

-Where a person has died in a fire and left dependants, there may be a claim for the loss of benefits provided by the deceased to their dependent family members, such as for income loss or care costs.
-Additionally, a person who sustains significant and permanent psychiatric injury as the result of the negligently-caused death of another person may themselves have grounds to bring a claim for their psychiatric injury.
+If a person has died in a fire and left dependants, there may be a claim for the loss of benefits provided by the deceased to their dependent family members, such as for income loss or care costs.
+Additionally, a person who sustains significant and permanent psychiatric injury as the result of the negligently caused death of another person may themselves have grounds to bring a claim for their psychiatric injury.
 There is a three-year limitation period for adults to commence a court action.